EchoMAV/donington_docs/docs/software.md

     [Mavlink-router](https://github.com/EchoMAV/mavlink-router) is an open source tool used to receive telemetry from the autopilot via a serial port and stream it to an IP endpoint (10.223.1.10:14550 over UDP by default).
 This software is open source and you are free to review the [installation scripts](https://github.com/EchoMAV/echopilot_deploy) or reinstall/remove the software.

     Default telemetry will stream to `10.223.1.10:14550` using UDP (client mode).
 This will allow automatic connection to common Ground Control Stations including QGroundControl and Mission Planner.
-For this to work, your host computer must be set to `10.223.1.10` and the EchoPilot AI must have a [network connection](#configure-the-network) between one of the Ethenret ports and the host computer.
+For this to work, your host computer must be set to `10.223.1.10` and the EchoPilot AI must have a [network connection](userguide.md#ip-configuration) between one of the Ethenret ports and the host computer.
 Once you get this basic telemetry set up working, then we suggest moving to your final desired telemetry configuration.

     The Cockpit web application has been set up to allow basic configuration changes to Mavlink-router including connection mode, endpoint IP and Port and the input serial port connected to the autopilot system.
 While we believe this will be sufficient for the majority of applications, Mavlink-router can be configured with much more complicated scenarios, in which case we recommend NOT using the webUI and rather editing `etc\mavlink-router\main.conf` directly.

-## Default IP Configuration

-__The EchoPilot AI will be labeled from the factory with a static IP address in the 10.223.0.0/16 subnet such as 10.223.134.126 (for example only).
-If you do not know the IP address, you may be able to access the system using the backdoor/alias IP of 192.168.154.0/24__.

-Duriong provisioning, the system's static IP address is calculated using the last two octets of the Jetson's `eth0` interface MAC address with a netmask of 255.255.0.0 (/16).
-For example, given the MAC address of 00:30:1A:4E:A4:3E, the last two octets 0xA4 and 0x3E are onverted from hex to decimal and then assigned as the last two octets of the IP address.
-In this example, this MAC address would correspond to 10.223.164.62/16 because 0xA4 = 164 and 0x3E = 62.
-This IP address is printed on the label from the factory.

 ## Default Autopilot Software and Configuration